 The jury selected 8 competitors (of which 2 were young firms) taking into account the quality and innovation of the submitted reference projects.

 Due to the COVID-19 health crisis, the international competition for the architectural landscape design concept of Tuchkov Buyan Park in Saint Petersburg (Russia) postponed the deadline for submissions from 8 May 2020 to 7 August 2020.
 The jury met in September 2020 to evaluate the entries.

 The subject of the Competition was the development of a landscape architecture concept for the park, embankment, square, and adjacent streets.
 The concept was required to include landscape, city-building, planning, form-based, and architectural solutions and meet the demands of the Competition’s brief.

-The goal of the Competition was to determine the three best landscape architectural concepts for the park that best responded to the demands of the Competition’s brief.
+The goal of the Competition was to determine the best landscape architectural concept for the park that best responded to the demands of the Competition’s brief.

-The competition was open to architects and landscape designers from all countries.
+The call for applications was open to architects and landscape designers from all countries.

 Eligible architects, landscape architects and urban designers were required to be qualified for practice in their respective countries.

 - Vladimir Grigoriev: Chief Architect of St. Petersburg (Russia)